stenskjaer/lemmatizer/README.md

  - [ ] Do a bit of performance testing to see how it performs with larger files.
  - [ ] Document the index locorum function.

+# License
+Copyright (c) 2016 Michael Stenskjær Christensen

+The script is licensed under the MIT license.